 Users’ behaviors on a website form the core of the user experience.
 Currently, the tools we use to track and understand website usage (like Google Analytics) use the pageview as the basic unit of a user session.
 For users, though, pages are generally not the building blocks of their experience.

-Interactions—clicks, taps, scrolls, zooms, mouse movements, keyboard input, navigations—are what make the experience.
+Interactions—clicks, taps, scrolls, zooms, mouse movements, keyboard input, navigation—are what make the experience.
 Interactions provoke emotions in the user.
 An obvious, pleasing, smooth interaction provokes joy; a confusing, complex one causes frustration or anxiety.
 The accumulation of a user’s emotional responses to all these little moments are a chief factor in how the user will ultimately feel about your website.

 The great thing about behavioral data is that it tells both qualitative and quantitative stories.
 Because of the broad similarity of the types of behaviors people engage in, it’s possible to look at behavioral trends on a huge scale—hundreds or thousands of participants—and analyze what these trends mean.